HC: Civil Division (Uganda)

 18 December 2015

-Judicial review of a parliamentary resolution was struck out as time-barred for being filed after the three-month limit.
+Judicial review of a parliamentary resolution was struck out for being filed after the three-month limitation without an extension.

 12 December 2015